Frequently Asked Questions...

 Q: Who does the NTA Member Benefit Trust cover?

-A: Active NTA members, SRP secretarial staff (dental only for active members, dental & vision for retired SRP's), Administrators (dental and vision only) and Retirees (NTA members, SRP's and Admins).
+A: Active NTA members, SRP secretarial staff (dental only for active members, dental & vision for retired SRP's), administrators (dental and vision only) and eligible retirees (NTA members, SRP's and Admins).

 Q: Who covers my medical insurance?